She is living at Faith Home, where she is learning independent living skills and participating in a vocational program.

-She is listed for adoption! find out more by visiting the ‘Waiting Kids’ section at the top of my blog.
-She is eligible for a grant through the adoption advocacy group Reece’s Rainbow.
+*Rebekah is listed for adoption! find out more by visiting the ‘Adoption Advocacy‘ section at the top of my blog.
+From that drop-down, choose ‘Waiting Children‘ or ‘Find Me Friday‘ and look for her!

 Update 2017: *Rebekah lives at Jubilee Home, where she attends on-site school.
 Learn more about the school, New Horizons School, as well as donate toward operational costs, here.
 She loves to be silly with her foster sisters!
 Everyone who meets her falls in love with her.